Health Information Technology

 Why Study Health Information Technology at Front Range Community College?

-• 87.5% of 2023 HIT graduates passed the RHIT national exam on the first attempt.
-(The national pass rate is 68%.)
+• In 2023, 87.5% of FRCC graduates passed the RHIT exam on their first attempt, well above the national average.

 AAS in Health Information Technology